bearstech/kluczy/README.md

 Kluczy
 ======

-It should mean "key" in polish.
+It means "key" in polish.

 Install
 -------